 …And There’s No State ‘Death Tax’ Either

-Those looking to safeguard their wealth for the next generation to inherit are also better off in Florida.
-When federal laws phased out the ‘pick up tax’ – a duty on estates – back in 2005, many states opted to replace it with other legislation, but once again Florida’s Constitution worked in its’ residents favour, with a prohibition on estate taxation after an individual’s death- meaning that you could have far more wealth to pass on to your children than in a neighbouring state.
+Those looking to safeguard their wealth for the next generation are also better off in Florida.
+When federal laws phased out the ‘pick up tax’ – a duty on estates – back in 2005, many states opted to replace it with other legislation, but once again Florida’s Constitution worked in its’ residents favour, with a prohibition on estate taxation after an individual’s death- meaning that you could have far more wealth to pass on to your children than in a neighboring state.

-So not only can you have a fabulous home and lifestyle in Florida, but living there can actually increase your net worth significantly!
+So not only can you have a fabulous home and lifestyle in Florida, but living there can increase your net worth significantly!